duanewood/cloudli/docs/example.md

-# TODO

-- add validate documentation
-- Fix create-index if existing aliases exist
-- figure out what to do with objectmapper
-- fix issue with node not completing for getAliasIndexes
-- validate that aliases exist for reload-index and reindex
-- update documentation for create-index
-    - remove --addAliases
-    - recapure screenshot for create-index
-- include config, index mapping, and schema to example
-- add motivation, goals
-- explain index structure
-  - diagram for overall
-  - diagram for each reindex function
-- Add examples using paths and shallow/recursive, others

-- add eslint, fix issues

 # Example Commands

 The [example directory](../example) contains sample configuration, documents, index mappings, and JSON schemas that can be used to try out the commands.
 The example uses [documents](../example/docs) in the following structure: